 Updated January 8, 2019.
 For the last year and two months I was employed by the company I now formally used to work for as the Safety and Compliance Manager.
 I became Mr. OSHA at my now former company.
 I immersed myself in building my expertise as a safety and health expert.
 I learned an immense amount about OSHA standards, compliance requirements, and inspections.
 I wrote and rewrote 50 health and safety plans and policies to bring them up to meet OSHA standards compliance requirements.
 An enormous undertaking.
 But as of the date above, I found myself “position eliminated” while the company did another reorg and restructuring.
 A new experience for me as I have never been unemployed in my life until now.
 Regardless, I am a survivor and a fighter.
 I have taken stock of my many talents, skills and experience and as I am beginning to discover, there is a pretty hot job market out there with a great deal openings.
 I just need to find the right position for me in a company that has the need of a seasoned and experienced person with my skills.
 Hard working, honest, trustworthy, loyal, committed and talented people are a precious few commodity.

-I have also discovered I have a pretty good sized group of fellow internet techies outside of the wheel and tire industry that recognize my drive, work ethic and attention to detail.
+I have also discovered I have a pretty good sized group of fellow internet techie friends and colleagues outside of the wheel and tire industry I came from that recognize my drive, work ethic and attention to detail.
 I would like to give a shout out to those folks as some of them have shared my sad experience in the corporate world too.
 Go team!

 Since I had been so busy working on safety compliance, this website has been neglected.
-I was no longer in sales and was focused on doing what I was being paid to do.
+I was no longer in sales and was focused on doing what I was being paid to do, focus on safety.